Variational Neural Belief Parameterizations for Robust Dexterous Grasping under Multimodal Uncertainty: Abstract

 \section{Abstract}

 Contact variability, sensing uncertainty, and external disturbances make grasp execution stochastic.
 Expected-quality objectives ignore tail outcomes and often select grasps that fail under adverse contact realizations.
 Risk-sensitive POMDPs address this failure mode, but many use particle-filter beliefs that scale poorly, obstruct gradient-based optimization, and estimate Conditional Value-at-Risk (CVaR) with high-variance approximations.
 We instead formulate grasp acquisition as variational inference over latent contact parameters and object pose, representing the belief with a differentiable Gaussian mixture.
 We use Gumbel-Softmax component selection and location-scale reparameterization to express samples as smooth functions of the belief parameters, enabling pathwise gradients through a differentiable CVaR surrogate for direct optimization of tail robustness.
 In simulation, our variational neural belief improves robust grasp success under contact-parameter uncertainty and exogenous force perturbations while reducing planning time by roughly an order of magnitude relative to particle-filter model-predictive control.
 On a serial-chain robot arm with a multifingered hand, we validate grasp-and-lift success under object-pose uncertainty against a Gaussian baseline.
 Both methods succeed on the tested perturbations, but our controller terminates in fewer steps and less wall-clock time while achieving a higher tactile grasp-quality proxy.
 Our learned belief also calibrates risk more accurately, keeping mean absolute calibration error below 0.14 across tested simulation regimes, compared with 0.58 for a Cross-Entropy Method planner.
+We provide code, simulation assets, and a dataset of 243 force-closed grasps at the following link: \url{www.github.com/coenwerem/vnb-grasp}.